 The first point of interest is the Kotor Old Town Viewpoint where the two trails converge.
 We recommend stopping here to catch your breath, take in the view and snap a few photos.

-Continue your Kotor Hike to the Church of Our Lady of Remedy
+Kotor Hike to the Church of Our Lady of Remedy

-From the lookout point, a series of inclined switchbacks – marked with the stations of the cross – lead to the Church of Our Lady of Remedy.
-The church is about halfway to the top…albeit the easy half.
+From the first lookout point, a series of inclined switchbacks – marked with the stations of the cross – lead to the Church of Our Lady of Remedy.
+The church is about halfway to the top of the Kotor Hike, albeit the easy half, and was built in the year 1518.

-The church was built in the year 1518.
-Although it appears large when viewed from the city below, it is rather small inside, with only two pews and an altar.
-Of the many times we have hiked to the church, the gates have always been locked, but visitors can peer inside to glance around and see the interior.
+Although it appears large when viewed from below, it is rather small inside, with only two pews and an altar.
+Of the many times we have hiked in Kotor to this church, the gates have always been locked, but visitors can peer inside to glance around and see the interior.

 Kotor Hiking Along The Fortifications

 Nearly to the top, hikers will find a small, dilapidated fort (labeled Old Town Road on the map).
-The explore-at-your-own-risk, historic playground is a conglomeration of shelled out rooms; the interiors overflow with overgrowing vegetation.
+The explore-at-your-own-risk, historic area is a conglomeration of shelled out rooms; the interiors overflow with overgrowing vegetation.

-Detour While Hiking Kotor Walls
+Detour While Hiking the Kotor Walls

 Just beyond the small fort, there is a fork in the road.
 Hikers can keep pushing up to the Kotor San Giovanni Castle or follow the detour through a small hole in the wall.